LATEST: Another increase in cases confirmed in Laois of coronavirus Covid-19

 Coronavirus cases in Laois

-The number of people in Laois confirmed as having Covid-19 has increased by eight, according to the latest official figures from the Department of Health.
+The number of people in Laois confirmed as having Covid-19 has increased by 12, according to the latest official figures from the Department of Health.

 Neighbouring counties have seen further rises reported today.

-The county breakdown relates to the latest figures confirmed on Monday, April 20.
+The county breakdown relates to the latest figures confirmed on Tuesday, April 21 so do not include the big spike in figures announced on Thursday when nearly 1,000 new cases were confirmed.

-Monday's up to date national figures show that a further 49 Covid-19 related deaths were notified to the Department of Health, bringing the toll to 780 deaths so far in Ireland.
+The up to date national figures for Thursday show that a further 28 Covid-19 related deaths were notified to the Department of Health, bringing the toll to 808 deaths so far in Ireland.

 Read more on the national figures today here